-The Company's Code of Business Conduct and Ethics (the "Code of Conduct"), Corporate Governance Guidelines and the charters of its Audit Committee, Compensation Committee and Corporate Governance & Nominations Committee are available on the Company's website at www.ethanallen.com/governance.
-You may also request printed copies of the Code of Conduct, the Governance Guidelines or the committee charter(s), free of charge, by sending a written request to our Corporate Secretary at Ethan Allen Interiors Inc., 25 Lake Avenue Ext., Danbury, CT 06811-5286.
+The Company's Code of Business Conduct and Ethics (the "Code of Conduct"), Corporate Governance Guidelines, Foreign Corrupt Practices Act Policy and the charters of its Audit Committee, Compensation Committee and Corporate Governance & Nominations Committee are available on the Company's website at https://ir.ethanallen.com/corporate-governance/governance-documents.
+You may also request printed copies of these documents, free of charge, by sending a written request to our Corporate Secretary at Ethan Allen Interiors Inc., 25 Lake Avenue Ext., Danbury, CT 06811-5286.